 The Book of Disappearance grapples with both the memory of loss and the loss of memory for the Palestinians.
 Presenting a narrative that is often marginalized, Antoon’s translation of the critically acclaimed Arabic novel invites English readers into the complex lives of Palestinians living in Israel.

 Ibtisam Azem is a Palestinian short story writer, novelist, and journalist, based in New York.
-She is a senior correspondent for the Arabic daily al-Araby al-Jadeed.
+She works as a senior correspondent covering the United Nations for the Arabic daily al-Araby al-Jadeed.
 She is also co-editor at Jadaliyya e-zine.
 She has published two novels in Arabic.
 Her second novel “The Book of Disappearance”(Sifr al-Ikhtifa) was translated into English (Syracuse University Press, 2019, tr.
 Sinan Antoon) and Italian (Hopefulmonster, 2021 tr.
 Barbara Teresi) and is forthcoming in Hebrew and German.
 She is currently working on a collection of short stories.